mbugragoktas/Unsupervised-ML-model-for-cancer-patients/README.md

 # Unsupervised-ML-model-for-cancer-patients
 The data of 569 patients with 30 attributes.
-Unsupervised model prediction if they are cancer patients or not.
+Unsupervised model prediction if they are breast cancer patients or not.